gemstackio/the-complete-algorand-development-course-old/ch-14-modifying-an-asa/14_1-how-this-will-work.md

 # Chapter 14.1: How This Will Work

-After an asset has been created only the manager, reserve, freeze and clawback accounts are mutable, all other fields are immutable for the life of the ASA.
-In this chapter we will develop logic that allows us to modify the mutable fields of an existing ASA.
+After an asset has been created, only the manager, reserve, freeze, and clawback accounts are mutable.
+All other fields are immutable for the life of the ASA.
+In this chapter, we will develop logic that allows us to modify the mutable fields of an existing ASA.